SAP/abap-file-formats/doc/specification.md

 ```abap
 "! $default {@link source_name.data:constant_name.default_component}
 ```
-2. In the oher cases, the default value is given surrounded by single quotation marks.
+2. In the other cases, the default value is given surrounded by single quotation marks.
 ```abap
 "! $default 'value'
 ```